-Sole Trader Mortgages – Lenders will require your last 3 years’ tax returns (in the format of SA302’s and tax overview forms – available from HMRC) and will use the net income after expenses.
+- Sole Trader Mortgages – Lenders will generally require your last 3 years’ tax returns (in the format of tax calculations and tax year overview forms – available from the HMRC website in the self assessment section) .
+They will use the net income after expenses.
 This is the income you pay tax on (before deducting your personal allowance).
-The net profit figure is of course lower than turnover and that is often the frustration or a sole trader.
+The net profit figure is of course lower than turnover and that is often frustrating for a sole trader.

-Partnership Mortgages – These are treated in much the same way as a sole trader mortgage.
-The lender will ask for proof of your share of net profits via SA302’s and tax overview forms.
+- Partnership Mortgages – These are treated in much the same way as a sole trader mortgage.
+The lender will ask for proof of your share of net profits via tax calculation and tax year overview forms.

 How long do I have to have been self-employed to get a mortgage?

-Mortgage lending is all about risk and so it is our job as a mortgage broker to build a good case for lending.
+Mortgage lending is all about risk and so it is our job as a mortgage broker to present a case correctly to the lender.
 Where a client has been self-employed for 1 year we will need to build a case to lend.
 It will help if you have been in the same profession for a number of years.
 Perhaps you were employed in your trade or profession for a number of years and then took the leap to become self-employed to enable you to run a business your way and, one would hope, to earn more money.

 With 1 years accounts the lenders may restrict the loan to value.
 Some high street lenders will only lend up to 80% loan to value for a customer with 1 year’s accounts.
 Typically, we can secure 90% loan to value if you have 1 year’s accounts but with new lenders coming to market all of the time this will change.

-As mentioned above lenders will be looking at your net profits for sole trader mortgages and partnership mortgages and for Limited company mortgages lenders will look at salary and dividends and where that is not sufficient we can approach lenders that look at net profits before corporation tax.
+As mentioned above lenders will be looking at your net profits for sole trader mortgages and partnership mortgages and for limited company mortgages, lenders will look at salary and dividends.
+If this is not sufficient we can approach lenders who can look at net profits before corporation tax.

-Mortgages for self-employed are exactly the same mortgages for the employed.
-The rates and the fees are the same.
+The mortgage rates for the self-employed are exactly the same as the mortgage rates for the employed.
 To be clear, self-employed mortgage rates and fees are not loaded in any way and you are not at a disadvantaged if you are self-employed.